Amin-MAG/My-Notes/Materialized-View.md

 ## Incremental Updates

-To decrease the computational load, We can use incremental update (Only updating the changed data).
-Although it can be refreshed using full recomputation.
+To decrease the computational load, we can use incremental updates (only updating the changed data), although it can also be refreshed using full recomputation.

 ## Read-Heavy Workloads